black and white bed linen

 Education

 Ph.D.
-Candidate, Industrial Engineering, Oregon State University
+Industrial Engineering, Oregon State University

 M.S.
 Applied Anthropology and Industrial Engineering, Oregon State University